-26-28 June 2017 WHO held the Forum on alcohol, drugs and addictive behaviour with a primary goal to enhance public health actions in these areas by strengthening partnerships and collaboration among public health oriented organizations, networks and institutions.
-More information about the Forum is available at the WHO website.
+26-28 June 2017 WHO held the Forum on alcohol, drugs and addictive behaviour with a primary goal to enhance public health actions in these areas by strengthening partnerships and collaboration among public health oriented organisations, networks and institutions.

 During the High Level segment at the first day, GAPA Secretary, Øystein Bakke, made the following intervention: